telerik/ajax-docs/controls/formdecorator/appearance-and-styling/tutorial-creating-custom-lightweight-skin.md

 ## RadFormDecorator Custom Skin with LightWeight RenderMode

-Each of the controls included in the **Telerik UI for ASP.NET AJAX** suite is styled with two CSS files that are loaded in a certain order.
+Each of the controls included in the **Telerik® UI for ASP.NET Ajax** suite is styled with two CSS files that are loaded in a certain order.
 The first one – **[ControlName].css** , also called base stylesheet, contains CSS properties and values that are common for all skins, i.e it is layout-specific, not skin-specific.
 These are CSS float, padding, margin, font-size, font-family, etc. In the general case, when creating a custom skin for a control this file should not be edited, unless the custom skin needs different sizes, padding and / or margins.

 The second file represents the actual skin of the control, and its name consists of the control name plus the skin name, e.g. - **FormDecorator.Default.css**.
 Upon creating a custom skin for the control, one should edit that particular file, as it contains skin-specific CSS properties, and references to images, colors, borders and backgrounds.

 Since Q2 2013 RadFormDecorator has a LightWeight render mode, which uses semantically structured HTML and CSS3 for shadows, rounded corners and gradients.
 Overall, the skinning method is the same as for the Classic mode.
 The difference is that now there is one common sprite for all Light-Weighted controls called **radActionsSprite.png**.
-The sprite is placed in the **[SkinName]\Common** folder, e.g.:** [Telerik UI for ASP.NET AJAX installation folder]\Skins\Default\Common\radActionsSprite.png**
+The sprite is placed in the **[SkinName]\Common** folder, e.g.:** [Telerik® UI for ASP.NET Ajax installation folder]\Skins\Default\Common\radActionsSprite.png**